shinwookim/SP2023-Notes/1550/01 System Calls and Hardware.md

 We've said that our computer talks to peripheral devices via the BUS, so we can enable the BUS to not only transfer information, but also a command: Interrupts!

 Much like software-originated interrupts, when the CPU receives this signal, it goes through the same steps as a System Call and allows the OS the execute code to transfer the data.

-In software, we used control transfers
-In hardware, the hardware communicates via the BUS
-Bus transfers not only information, but also a command --> Interrupt!

-So it doesn't matter where it originated from, when the CPU receives an interrupt, it goes through the same steps as a syscall.
+So it doesn't matter where it originated from!